 Looking back on it, I realized what it was.
 It was completely artificial.
 Everything around me was built in the past few decades.
 It was pure luxury, from the Burj Khalifa (the world’s highest building) right down to the glass water bottle I bought from the mini-mart in my building.

-Every building looked like it had sprouted up from the ground like a designer tree.
+Every building looked like it had just that morning sprouted up from the ground like a designer tree.
 Some skinny and tall, some stout, but every building was shiny and new and impressive.
 I felt like I was driving past celebrities (if that makes sense.)
 New money apparently makes cool architecture.

 I found myself living a five-star life in a five-star country.
 I went to the Design District, which was simultaneously industrial, minimalist, and modern.
 In general, the first thing I do (in every single city) is to find the best coffee shop.
 So, situated in the arts complex that was the Design District, I found myself the first iced-coffee in months.
 Okay, I’m focusing too much on the iced coffee.
 Gotta get back on track.

-Dubai was strange for many reasons.
-The strangest for me was that very few people spoke Arabic, at least in the main parts of the city.
+Dubai was surreal to me for many reasons.
+The strangest aspect was that very few people spoke Arabic, at least in the main parts of the city.
 At the Arabian Tea House in Al Fahidi, where I ate one of the best meals of my life, I had an awkward surprise when I ordered in Arabic and the server just stared at me with a blank face.

-The Dubai Mall was both a shopping mecca and an inner-city theme park.
-There was every type of restaurant you could want, a massive fountain that would literally perform at the end of the day, a shop for any designer brand you could think of, a three-story aquarium, a movie theatre, an ice rink, a skate park, a fantastically large bookshelf, and a traditional market.
-It was one of the most insane places I’ve ever been and I definitely spent too much time there.
+The Dubai Mall was where I spent a huge portion of my time.
+It was simultaneously a shopping mecca and an inner-city theme park.
+There was every type of restaurant you could want, a massive fountain that would literally perform at the end of the day, a shop for any designer brand you could think of, a three-story aquarium, a movie theatre, an ice rink, a skate park, a fantastically large bookshelf, and a traditional spice market.
+It was one of the most insane places I’ve ever been and I don’t regret spending so much time there.

 Every time I go on vacation and know that I’ll definitely want to return, I always leave a couple of things to do, so that I can look forward to the next time.
 On my next trip to the UAE, I plan to go to go to Abu Dhabi, the richest city in the world.
 I’m also going to skydive in Dubai over Palm Island, go quad riding and sand surfing in the desert, and pretty much just do some adventure activities!
 But somehow, just walking down the street in Dubai is an adventure.